aws-samples/sample-ollama-server/README.md

   - Consider geo-restrction using [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html) or [AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-geo-match.html) to control public internet access by geographic location
 - Enable [Amazon Inspector](https://aws.amazon.com/inspector/) to [scan EC2 instance](https://docs.aws.amazon.com/inspector/latest/user/scanning-ec2.html) for software vulnerabilities and unintended network exposure.
 - Enable [Amazon GuardDuty](https://aws.amazon.com/guardduty/) security monitoring service with [Runtime Monitoring](https://docs.aws.amazon.com/guardduty/latest/ug/how-runtime-monitoring-works-ec2.html) and [Malware Protection for EC2](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection.html)

+## Cost

+There is no additional charge for using [AWS CloudFormation](https://aws.amazon.com/cloudformation/pricing/).
+You pay for AWS resources created using the template the same as if you had created them manually.
+You only pay for what you use, with no minimum fees and no required upfront commitments.

+Where possible, template assigns all created resources with user-defined tags of key names `StackName` and `StackId`.
+You can [activate](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) them as [cost-allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) to track your AWS costs on a detailed level.
+Refer to [AWS Billing User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html) for more information.

 ## Clean Up